The Call of Nature at Avoca River Cabins

 A hive rested just above his head with three wasps flying around it.
 With the sun going down, he had to act fast.
 By fast, he sprayed the Raid at them too – How none of these insects didn’t come back to take their revenge on him is a miracle.

-A few minutes of preparing the supper, out of nowhere a cubby, brown cat sat by our sliding door staring directly into our room; giving Courtney a near death heart-attack.
+A few minutes of preparing supper, out of nowhere a chubby, brown cat sat by our sliding door staring directly into our room; giving Courtney a near death heart-attack.
 He just couldn’t bear the nature life anymore.
 Oh well, I guess surprises will be knocking at our door from now on.

 Even without the television, Avoca is the perfect place for nature wanderers who love having lizards run along the balcony and various birdlife fly across your view of the river; staring out across the wine farm.
 The chalet is ideal for a private getaway facilitating your every need for your stay.
-It housed a comfortable bed, a small kitchen area to prep your meals, a l-shaped couch for those lazy sunny naps and a well-functioning bathroom.
+It housed a comfortable bed, a small kitchen area to prep your meals, an l-shaped couch for those lazy sunny naps and a well-functioning bathroom.

 Seriously, what more do you need?
 Oh yes, the outdoor shower which we definitely not utilizing.